munificent/craftinginterpreters/book/evaluating-expressions.md

 Our tree-walk interpreter evaluates nested expressions using recursive method calls, and we need to unwind out of all of those.
 Throwing an exception in Java is a fine way to accomplish that.
-However, instead of using Java's own cast failure, we'll define a Lox-specific one so that we can handle it how we want.
+However, instead of using Java's own cast failure, we'll define a Lox-specific one so that we can handle it like we want.

 Before we do the cast, we validate the type ourselves.
 So, for unary `-`, we
 add: